reservoirpy/reservoirpy/docs/source/user_guide/compat.rst

 Train an ESN
 ============

-ESNs can be trained on various tasks using very simple learning rules, usually adapated from linear regression techniques.
+ESNs can be trained on various tasks using very simple learning rules, usually adapted from linear regression techniques.
 This learning phase allows to create a new weight matrix `Wout`, that will be used as a *readout* of the internal states: each activation vector produced by the reservoir will be *read* using the learnt weights to produce the desired output value.